UltraMessaging/um_tgen/README.md

 repl?
 ````

-To exit the REPL loop, enter "control-d" (signals EOF on standard input).
+To exit the REPL loop, type "ctrl-d" (signals EOF on standard input).
 This continues the script to the next instruction.

 However, note that the REPL is purely interactive.